The 20 Best Troyer Syndrome Doctors Near Me in Seattle, WA

 Offers Telehealth

-Theodore Brown is a Physiatrist in Kirkland, Washington.
+Theodore Brown is a Physiatrist practicing medicine in Kirkland, Washington.
 Dr. Brown is rated as an Advanced provider by MediFind in the treatment of Troyer Syndrome.
-His top areas of expertise are Relapsing Multiple Sclerosis (RMS), L1 Syndrome, Hereditary Spastic Paraparesis, and Spastic Paraplegia Type 3A.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Relapsing Multiple Sclerosis (RMS), Hereditary Spastic Paraparesis, Spastic Paraplegia Type 4, and Spastic Paraplegia Type 7.
 Dr. Brown is currently accepting new patients.

 Experienced in Troyer Syndrome